 Once the ML Platform is ready, it’s time to build ML Systems/Applications.
 You may argue that we have Data Scientists for that.
 But, Data Scientists typically build prototypes of ML Models, that need to be taken to production systematically.
 This is where ML System Engineers come into play.
 They are the “ML Engineers” known in hiring circles.
 To understand what ML System Engineers do, it is necessary for us to understand the first principles of ML System Design.

-It is important to understand the Data Engineers with some know how of Feature Engineering/Feature Stores could upskill to be ML System Engineers.
+It is important to understand that Data Engineers with some know-how in Feature Engineering/Feature Stores could upskill to be ML System Engineers.
 However, the key skill of ML Engineers lies in building Reliable and Repeatable ML Pipelines for Model Training and Deployment.
-Furthermore, they are expected to setup monitoring and observability for ML Systems, given their highly dynamic nature.
+Furthermore, they are expected to set up monitoring and observability for ML Systems, given their highly dynamic nature.